pamswi/QA-project/README.md

 	- Design the layout for the about us page.
 	- Craft content that explains the store's mission, history, and team.
-	- Develop sections that introduce key team members. having a Kanban board that served as a dynamic hub for tracking progress while maintaining flexibility in managing requirements and priorities was key to delivering on time and in full the board was regularly reviewed and updated in daily meetings
+	- Develop sections that introduce key team members.

+	Having a Kanban board that served as a dynamic hub for tracking progress while maintaining flexibility in managing requirements and priorities was key to delivering on time and in full

+    The board was regularly reviewed and updated in daily meetings

     sprint 1 update:
     <img src="screenshots/10.jpg">